 5. Fatty fish

 Fatty fish are packed with unsaturated and omega-3 fatty acids that play an important role in heart and brain health.
-The American Heart Association recommend that people eat 2 servings of fatty fish each week.
-Options include:
+The

 - fresh (not canned) tuna